Maths

 🎨 Activity: Class Survey

-Ask 10 friends: "Do you like cricket, football, or badminton?"
+Ask 10 friends: "Do you like cricket, football, or kabaddi?"
 Record their answers using tally marks.
-Then draw a simple pictograph to show the results.
-Which sport is most popular?
+Then draw a simple pictograph (use ⭐ for each friend).
+Which sport is most popular in your class?

-Meena's teacher asked the class: "What is your favourite fruit?"
+Meena's teacher asked: "What is your favourite sport?"
 The teacher wrote down all the answers.
 This collection of information is called data.
-We can show data using tally marks and pictures to make it easy to read.
+We use tally marks and pictographs to organise data.

 Tally Marks

-Tally marks are a quick way to count.
-Every 5th mark crosses the previous 4 marks.
+Tally marks are lines used to count.
+Every 5th mark crosses the previous 4.

 Key Words